thycotic/privman-docs/install/agents/agent-inst-mac.md

 If the Mac already has an existing __agentconfig.json__ file, it will NOT be overwritten because creating a file only occurs if the computer didn’t already have an __agentconfig.json__ installed.
 This means you can use the same distribution package for upgrades and new installs.

 >**Note**:
 >It will take 15-30 minutes for newly installed agents to register in Privilege Manager.
-See the agent registration information in the [Terminal Commands](https://dev.homer.thycotic.net/privman/0.1.0-dev/install/agents/agent-inst-mac.md#terminal_commands) section to speed the process up.
+See the agent registration information in the [Terminal Commands](agent-inst-mac.md#terminal_commands) topic to speed the process up.

 Agents receive new policies on a schedule which can be modified.
 To check the schedule,